This blog post was updated with the latest information in August 2026.

 - If you’re in the mood for some kitschy fun, there are a variety of walk-through experiences and haunted houses on Essex Street.
 The World of Wizardry is a fantasy magic experience, The Witch Mansion is a haunted house and The International Monster Museum is an interactive adventure featuring monsters and myths from around the world.

-Essex Street is a hub of activity year-round but you’re visiting in October you’ll find even more to see.
+Essex Street is a hub of activity year-round but you’re visiting in October you’ll find even more to see, as it’s the center of Salem’s annual Haunted Happenings celebration which takes place all month long.
 There are street performers and special photo opportunities and experiences for the Halloween season.

 If you would like to visit The House of Seven Gables, this is a good time to do that.
 It’s about a 10 minute walk from the east end of the Essex Street Pedestrian Mall.
 The House of Seven Gables is a historic home and the setting of Nathanial Hawthorne’s 1851 gothic novel or the same name.
 The home and its gardens are open for tours.